-1. Notification to Permit Holders.
-The Chancellor, through his/her delegated administrative officers, will take one or more of the following steps to inform permit holders of special event parking policies:

-(a) Information electronically mailed to all permit holders affected by special event parking,

-(b) Informational signs posted at the entrances to lots reserved for football, basketball, and other special events,

-(c) Press releases,

-(d) Information posted on the website of the Department of Transportation and Parking, and

-(e) Other methods as appropriate.
+- 1. Notification to Permit Holders.
+The Chancellor, through his/her delegated administrative officers, will take one or more of the following steps to inform permit holders of event parking policies: - (a) Information electronically mailed to all permit holders affected by event parking, - (b) Informational signs posted at the entrances to lots reserved for events, - (c) Press releases, - (d) Information posted on the website of the Department of Transportation and Parking, and - (e) Other methods as appropriate.